mjp41/cpython/Doc/regions.md

 # Create a fresh region
 r = Region()
-# r is an explicit region
+# r is an region
 r.f = y
-# r.f is a field of the region object, which is explicit.
+# r.f is a field of the region object, which is in that region.
-# y was local, so we need to promote y to the explicit region.
+# y was local, so we need to promote y to the region, r.
 # Before the assignment y has an RC of 2: One from the frame object, one from the object pointed to be x.
-# This adds two local RCs to the explicit region.
+# This adds two local RCs to the region.
 y = None
 # This reduces the localRC on r, by one.
 x = None
 # This causes the old value of x to be collected
-# This in turn reduces the localRC on r by one as it clears the f field that points into the explicit region.
+# This in turn reduces the localRC on r by one as it clears the f field that points into the region.

 # We can now send the region r.
 It only has a single local RC r, and the operation will cause the
 # local frame to clear that reference.